fylgja/site/src/components/form.md

 ### Styles

-By default the form style is set to our default style.
+By default all form styles are set to the fylgja default style.

-To use the field or box style.
-Change the variable `$form-style` to any of the other 2 options.
+If you whatnt to use the field or box style, change the variable `$form-style` to one of the other options.

-Or if you are importing this as plain CSS, in PostCSS or any other option.
+Or if you are importing this as plain CSS or in PostCSS use;

 ```css
 @import "@fylgja/form/form-style-field.css";